Nickolas-Stenstrom/CS-Capstone-Project/README.md

   - To learn how to install the game, see the Installation section.

   - Player Movement: To move, use the WASD keys or the arrow keys.
 You can sprint by holding the spacebar while moving, and you can sneak by moving and holding the right Shift key.
+Some enemies will act differently depending on your movement speed, so feel free to experiment with it!

   - Interacting:    Some objects in the game can be interacted with, such as doors and inventory items.
 You can press the E key to interact with interactable objects.
 Some objects react differently if you have certain items in your inventory.
 If you get stuck